 - Consultation: Likely to include consultation events and paper, making provisional proposals for comment

 - Policy development: Will include analysis of consultation responses.
 Could include further issues papers and consultation on draft Bill

 - Reported: Usually recommendations for law reform but can be advice to government, scoping report or other recommendations

 This project reported on 31 March 2017.
-We are awaiting a response from Government.
+We have received an interim response from Government and are awaiting a final response.